zaphosting/docs/docs/vserver-windows-plesk.md

 :::info
 The installation process can take 30 to 60 minutes, after which Plesk would be installed and ready to use.
 :::

+## Conclusion

+Congratulations, you have successfully installed and configurated the Plesk on your VPS!
+If you have any further questions or problems, please contact our support team, who are available to help you every day!